Kale Chips are a healthy alternative to a potato chip snack. And you can also use the same technique to make these Baked Spicy Swiss Chard Chips.

 So as you can see, the choices of making vegetable chips at home is limitless.

-Whether you are making kale chips or chard chips, the concept is the same.
+1. Whether you are making kale chips or chard chips, the concept is the same.
 Cut up your chard leaves into equal pieces.
 I chose to cut mine into 2-3 inch pieces.
-Then, toss with a bit of extra virgin olive oil, season with sea salt, spicy chile powder (or mild if you prefer), garlic powder, or whatever spices you like.

-I don’t have a dehydrator so I just bake the chard leaves in a 275º F oven for 40 minutes.
-It works pretty darn well, and I don’t have another gadget taking up space in my cupboards.
+4. I don’t have a dehydrator so I just bake the chard leaves in a 275º F oven for 40 minutes.
+You do need to flip them over halfway through baking, but they crisp up beautifully.

 Since you only use the leaves for the chard chips, don’t throw out the chard stems.
 Check out this recipe from Cookistry on how to make Pickled Chard Stems!
 You can also chop up the stems and add them to Pickled Chard Stems or any other favorite soup.